Amazon Prime Video are firmly in the marketplace to broadcast Premier League football and there are more games on the horizon in the 2020/21 season.

-What Premier League games are on Amazon Prime?
+What Premier League games are on Amazon Prime Video?

 How can I watch Premier League games on Amazon Prime?

-Amazon’s Premier League coverage will be available to stream for free on the Amazon Prime website and app, without having to pay for a subscription.
+Amazon’s Premier League coverage is available to stream on the Amazon Prime website and app, all you need is an account.